-There are even more kinds of changes such as adding, removing or renaming a class or an instance variable, changing the superclass, etc. As far as we know, no serializer fully manages all these kinds of changes.
+There are even more kinds of changes such as adding, removing or renaming a class or an instance variable, changing the superclass, and so on.
+As far as we know, no serializer fully manages all these kinds of changes.
 Actually, most of them have a limited number of supported change types.
-For example, the Java Serializer [11] does not support changing an object's hierarchy or removing the implementation of the Serializable interface.
+For example, the Java Serializer [14] does not support changing an object's hierarchy or removing the implementation of the Serializable interface.